Fine art photography prints by an award winning photographer

 Pixie Copley is an award winning creative fine art photographer, graphic and web designer and fractal artist from St Neots, Cambridge UK.

-She likes to look at the world in a unique way and tries to capture this in her fine art photography prints.
-She specialises in nature, still life and art nude portrait photography, and is inspired by bright colours, and unusual shapes and textures as you will see when you look at her wall art.
+She likes to look at the world in a unique way and tries to capture this in her photography prints.
+She specialises in macro, nature, still life and art nude portrait photography, and is inspired by bright colours, unusual shapes, patterns, textures and she is fueled by caffeine as you will see when you look at her colourful wall art.

 Pixie has a diverse range of creative skills and one of her guilty pleasures include creating psychedelic fractal art patterns.
 Most of the fractal art in her portfolio started life as a photo and has been manipulated in adobe photoshop to create this amazing eye-boggling art.
 You can see lots of her fractal art on this website and also on her Hippy Gift Shop website.

 During the day Pixie runs a digital media and graphic design company called Pix and Mix that’s based in St Neots, Cambridgeshire UK.
-She can be found working on a huge range of briefs from designing and coding websites, working on editorial designs, branding design, filming and editing, as well as setting up and customizing social networking, blogs and marketing sites and helping to start up small businesses for a wide variety of customers both local and worldwide.
+She can be found working on a huge range of briefs from her clients from designing and coding websites, working on editorial designs, branding design, filming and editing, as well as setting up and customizing social networking, blogs and marketing sites and helping to start up small businesses for a wide variety of customers both local, in the UK and worldwide.

 “Limitations live only in our minds.
 But if we use our imaginations, our possibilities become limitless.”